ECLARE: Efficient cross-planar learning for anisotropic resolution enhancement: Methods

-While interpolation is routine in digital signal processing, the exact implementation has several freedoms.
+While resampling is routine in digital signal processing, the exact implementation has several freedoms.
 ECLARE requires both downsampling~(for training data simulation) and upsampling~(for inference) and we would like both to be stable with respect to the FOV.
-We consider three conditions that are desirable to meet with respect to the FOV of the signal: \begin{enumerate} \item the center of the FOV should be at the same location; \item the samples should be spaced as specified; \item the locations of boundary samples should be maintained. \end{enumerate} Interpolation algorithms cannot meet all of these conditions in general since only a discrete number of samples is permitted.
+We consider three conditions that are desirable to meet with respect to the FOV of the signal: \begin{enumerate} \item the center of the FOV should be at the same location; \item the samples should be spaced as specified; \item the locations of boundary samples should be maintained. \end{enumerate} Resampling algorithms cannot meet all of these conditions in general since only a discrete number of samples is permitted.
 However, since it is possible to satisfy two of these conditions, a compromise on the third is necessary.
 We quickly review popular modern implementations.
 The method \texttt{scipy.ndimage.zoom}~\cite{scipy_zoom} meets conditions 1) and 3).
 It adjusts the sample spacing to preserve the FOV center while locking the locations of boundary samples.
 The method \texttt{torch.nn.functional.interpolate}~\cite{pytorch} meets only condition 2).
 It preserves the sample spacing, but neither the FOV center nor the boundary sample locations.
 Instead, it anchors the extent on the first sample.
 We place more importance on the center of the FOV and the sample spacing and therefore desire conditions 1) and 2).
-We summarize the interpolation method proposed in~\cite{han2022thesis} that maintains the FOV center and sample spacing while sacrificing the precise location of the boundary samples.
-A comparison of the three implementations is shown in Fig.~\ref{fig:interpolation}.
+We summarize the resampling method proposed in~\cite{han2022thesis} that maintains the FOV center and sample spacing while sacrificing the precise location of the boundary samples.
+A comparison of the three implementations is shown in Fig.~\ref{fig:resampling}.

-As in~\cite{han2022thesis}, we introduce a fixed coordinate system for the signal before and after interpolation.
-Let the position of the first pixel be centered at zero, let $N$ be the number of pixels before interpolation, and let the spacing before interpolation be one.
-The width of each pixel is equal to the spacing; before interpolation it is therefore also one.
+As in~\cite{han2022thesis}, we introduce a fixed coordinate system for the signal before and after resampling.
+Let the position of the first pixel be centered at zero, let $N$ be the number of pixels before resampling, and let the spacing before resampling be one.
+The width of each pixel is equal to the spacing; before resampling it is therefore also one.
 The first pixel $p_0$ is centered at zero and the last pixel $p_{N - 1}$ is centered at $N - 1$.
 Since each pixel has a width of one, $p_0$ extends from $-0.5$ to $0.5$ and $p_{N - 1}$ extends from $N - 1.5$ to $N - 0.5$.
 Therefore the entire image extends from $-0.5$ to $N - 0.5$.